dof-dss/ea-team/docs/initiatives/phase-one/documentation-config-repo.md

 4. Product Roadmap
 5. How to deploy
 6. How to run

+To make this easier we have created a [template repository](https://github.com/dof-dss/dof-dss-repo) which already contains this.
+When creating a new repository you simply choose the dof-dss-repo as your starting point, this will add all the common files to your repository.
+After you ahve done this you simply need to add the content.

 We will migrate hosting of our products to the public cloud, specifically Gov.uk PaaS.
 This will facilitate faster provisioning of environments.